SAP-samples/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 # Scenario
 While message processing in S/4 HANA error occurs in the AIF, the AIF creates an alert to inform the business user.
 While this alert, also a workflow instance in SCP Workflow service can be created and assigned to specific user of a group.
-Within the processing in SCP Workflow service, the users are able to see the error logs of the AIF message.
+Within the processing in SCP Workflow service, the users are able to see the error logs of the AIF message, and restart or cancel the AIF message from workflow.

 # Requirements
 SAP Cloud Platform Tenant - If you do not have one, then you could get your hands on to a [free trial account](http://cloudplatform.sap.com/try.html).
 Active subscription to [SAP Cloud Platform Workflow](https://www.sap.com/developer/tutorials/cp-workflow-getting-started.html) in your SAP Cloud Platform tenant.
 [Enable Workflow feature](https://help.sap.com/viewer/f85276c5069a429fa37d1cd352785c25/Cloud/en-US/07adfa6d819a42e9966e63de1a654de4.html) in SAP WebIDE Full-Stack.
-Active subscription to Portal service and SAP WebIDE Full-Stack in your SAP Cloud Platform tenant.
+Active subscription to Connectivity, Destination, Portal services and SAP WebIDE Full-Stack in your SAP Cloud Platform tenant.
 S/4 HANA system with AIF interface.

 # Setup Guide